JCVillegas/formstackDeveloperProject/README.md

 ## Introduction
 Framework application assignment that  creates, reads, updates and deletes users.

-## Application files and brief explanation
+## Application files
 -__index.php__ <br />
-Recieves a GET operation, if it exists it calls the controller and sends the received operation,
+Works as a router, recieves a GET operation, if it exists it calls the controller and sends the received operation,
 <br />if none is received it calls the __readUsers()__ method to display a list of users.<br>index.php requires the following classes / files :

 1.__DatabaseConfig (database_config.php)__ <br />